8th National Assembly of Slovenia

 The 8th National Assembly of the Republic of Slovenia was elected in the 3 June 2018 Slovenian parliamentary elections.
 At the order of President Borut Pahor, it first convened on 22 June 2018.
-The assembly was in session during the outgoing 12th Government of Prime Minister Miro Cerar and was expected to elect the 13th government.
-It is the fourth consecutive assembly in which centre-left and left-wing parties have a majority.
+The assembly was in session during the outgoing 12th Government of Prime Minister Miro Cerar and elected the 13th and 14th governments.
+It was the fourth consecutive time in which centre-left and left-wing parties had a majority.